Short / Mini Annapurna Circuit trek with Tilicho Lake.

-We continue from Khangsar on a large path, passing a Gompa (monastery).
-The route ahead goes on a recently constructed path up towards a high ridge.
+We continue from Khangsar on a broad path, passing a Gompa (monastery).
+The route ahead goes on a recently constructed road up towards a high ridge.
 We stop at Shree Kharka for lunch.

 At one point is an intersection where one path maintains the altitude, traversing the slopes towards a place where the valley is narrow, while the other continues to ascend towards the line of the ridge.
-The former is the old path and is much more difficult as it goes on a really steep scree slope, while the latter is the new path that goes a completely different way.
-We continue along the new path, reach a high crest, and descend on switch backs carved out through the scree slopes to a side valley of the main valley.
+The former is the old path and is much more difficult as it goes on a steep scree slope, while the latter is the new path that goes an entirely different way.
+We continue along the new route, reach a high crest, and descend on switchbacks carved out through the scree slopes to a side valley of the central valley.
 At its bottom is a brook.
-There are 3 lodges and it is known as Tilicho Base Camp.
+There are three lodges, and it is known as Tilicho Base Camp.

 Day 08: Explore Tilicho Lake & back to Shree Kharka (4,180 m.)
 7-8 hours walk.

 Tilicho is one of the highest lakes in Nepal, although a lot of websites claim it to be the highest lake in the world.
 The question is how big does a body of water have to be before it is called a lake?
-It is really stunning scenery nonetheless.
-We retrace our steps back to Tilicho Base camp for lunch and head towards Shree Kharka.
+It is stunning scenery nonetheless.
+We retrace our steps back to Tilicho Basecamp for lunch and head towards Shree Kharka.

 Day 10: Shree Kharka to Leddar.
 4200 m.
 5-6 hours walk.

-We retrace our steps towards Khangsar, hike via upper Khangsar on a lesser trodden trail until we descend towards the bridge at the Marsyangdi river.
-We have a short climb to join the main trail that takes us to Yak Kharka where we stop for lunch.
+We retrace our steps towards Khangsar, hike via upper Khangsar on a lesser-trodden trail until we descend towards the bridge at the Marsyangdi river.
+We have a short climb to join the main path that takes us to Yak Kharka where we stop for lunch.
 We proceed on to Leddar for the night.

 Day 11: Yak Kharka to High Camp (4800 m.)
 5-6 hours walk.